 Though InterExchange does not receive federal funding for our exchange programs, many of our fellow international exchange organizations do.
-We agree with the Alliance for International Exchange’s assessment that "the cuts to the State Department budget recommended by the administration, if enacted, would greatly harm our nation’s public diplomacy efforts and, ultimately, our national security and economy."
+We agree with the Alliance for International Exchange’s assessment that “the proposed cuts to ECA’s budget recommended by the Administration, if enacted, would greatly harm our nation’s public diplomacy efforts and, ultimately, our national security and economy.”

 The President’s Budget Request

 Every February or March, the federal government budget process kicks off with the president’s budget request for the next fiscal year (which runs from October 1 to September 30).
 The president’s budget request is just that: a request, a set of recommendations to Congress.
 In submitting the request, the administration is indicating to Congress its priorities for consideration in the budget process.

 The House and Senate Budget Committees are then tasked with creating a budget resolution, which serves as a blueprint for the appropriations process, a guide to crafting the full budget.
 These resolutions often incorporate ideas from the president’s budget, but they don’t have to.
 Congress is not required to pass a resolution; in several recent years, it has not.

 Next, the House and Senate Appropriations Committees both mark up their own budgets - meaning, they create full, detailed federal budgets of their own, outlining their own priorities and recommendations for funding.
 The committees are free to accept or ignore the president’s various funding requests.

 This work is divvied up among the 12 Appropriations Subcommittees in both the House and the Senate.
 Each subcommittee focuses on funding for a specific area of government programs, such as state/foreign operations, defense, homeland security, labor, energy, and others.